 Additionally, at a time when many hospitals are experiencing significant reductions in resources and services, Wyckoff Heights Medical Center continues to respond to the growing healthcare needs of the communities we serve by acquiring new equipment and expanding clinical programs.
 Recent improvements include addition of an on-site MRI to ensure that community residents do not have to travel outside the neighborhood to access advanced radiologic procedures; establishment of a cardiac catheterization lab for definitive diagnostic tests that assess coronary circulation and overall heart function; implementation of a bloodless medicine and surgery program to accommodate those individuals who for religious or other reasons choose treatment options that do not include blood; installation of hyperbaric chambers to aid in the healing of wounds encountered by diabetic patients and burn victims; and access to a discrete Women's Health Center that offers a comprehensive range of obstetrical and gynecological services in maximum privacy and comfort for female patients of all ages.

 Patients who are hospitalized at Wyckoff Heights Medical Center observe extraordinary cooperation between the Hospital's clinical and non-clinical personnel.
 While physicians, nurses and other healthcare professionals oversee the medical management of the patients, non-clinical staff members visit with patients to ensure that their personal non-medical comfort needs are being met.
 Furthermore, the Hospital's ecumenical Chaplaincy Program provides for the spiritual needs of our patients and their families, and for those who so desire, the Hospital's chapel is open 24 hours a day for meditation and worship.

-To ensure the future healthcare needs of the communities we serve, Wyckoff Heights Medical Center, in partnership with the Weill Medical College of Cornell University, undertakes the responsibility of training new generations of qualified physicians.
+To ensure the future healthcare needs of the communities we serve, Wyckoff Heights Medical Center, in partnership with the New York Medical College, undertakes the responsibility of training new generations of qualified physicians.
 Upon graduation, a large number of these physicians remain in the surrounding neighborhoods, setting up private practices in order to serve the communities from whom they have learned.

 Quality patient care is dedicated team effort.
 At Wyckoff Heights Medical Center, we have created a warm, caring place for healing, and our team is ready for you whenever you need us.